learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 document.querySelector(selector)
 ```

-The _selector_ is like a query string that lets us find things within an HTML page.
-It's
+The _selector_ is like a query string that lets us find things within an HTML
-like how SQL finds records in a database.
+page.
 What is the syntax of this _selector_?
-How
+How does the _selector_ navigate
-does the _selector_ navigate through our document to find the DOM nodes that we want
+through our document to find the DOM nodes that we want to work with (update,
-to work with (update, move, even delete!)?
+move, even delete!)?

-To understand those queries or "_selectors_", we first need to talk about how the DOM tree
+To understand those queries or _selectors_, we first need to talk about how the
-(i.e. what we see in the 'Elements' panel of our DevTools) is used to help the
+DOM tree (i.e. what we see in the 'Elements' panel of our DevTools) is used to
-DOM's `methods` find the right nodes.
+help the DOM's `methods` find the right nodes.

 ### Define the Computer Science Version of "Tree"

 What do we mean when we say that the DOM is a tree?
 Trees make a good metaphor
 for the DOM because almost everyone has seen a tree.
 Starting at the bottom, you
-can climb up the tree and out to the farthest — and smallest — branches.
-The
+can climb up the tree and out to the farthest &mdash; and smallest &mdash;
-thicker a branch is, the stronger its connections are: the more it holds within
+branches.
+The thicker a branch is, the stronger its connections are and the more
-it.
+it holds within it.
 Likewise, the thinner a branch is, the less it holds inside.

 The DOM works basically the same way, except we usually talk about the root as
 being at the top of the DOM and the leaves being the most deeply nested HTML